The browser privacy handbook

 - Wget/1.16.3 (openbsd5.8)

-To set an empty useragent in Firefox, go to the URL about:config and create a new string called general.useragent.override and give it a custom value.
+To set a custom useragent in Firefox, go to the URL about:config and create a new string called general.useragent.override and give it a custom value.
 Choose one of an empty string, a generic string, or a very common one:

 Normally your ISP, and/or anyone nearby (if you're using open wifi), can easily compile your entire browsing history.

 Currently, the best way to protect your DNS queries, both in terms of security and privacy, is to use DNSCrypt from OpenDNS.

 It's best not to use Google services, if possible.
 However, if you do, it's best to:

 - Log in only via a VPN or SSH tunnel, which is not used for general browsing, while

 - using a different browser configured just for that purpose, and